invap/rt-reporter/README.md

 ```

 3. **Add [`pyproject.toml`](https://github.com/invap/rt-reporter/blob/main/pyproject.toml) (Optional but Recommended):**
 The [`pyproject.toml`](https://github.com/invap/rt-reporter/blob/main/pyproject.toml) file specifies build requirements and configurations, especially when using tools like setuptools or poetry.
-Here’s a basic example:
+See the content of the file below:
 ```toml
 [build-system]
 requires = ["setuptools", "wheel"]